sc1131/covid19app/README.md

 ```

 Important Disclaimer: [_News API_](https://newsapi.org/) no longer works in the UK.
 Therefore a VPN must be used in
-order for the program to function.
+order for the application to function.